Skip to main content

 Buyer delivers USDCSeller delivers USDC + interest (return)

 A repo is not a single settlement with two phases.
 It is two independent settlements linked by a parent-child relationship.
-Each settlement has its own events, its own escrow registration, and its own compliance checks.
+Each settlement has its own events, its own escrow, and its own compliance checks.